 Avishree Khare

 Hi!
-I am a second-year PhD student in Computer Science at the University of Pennsylvania, where I am fortunate to be advised by Prof. Rajeev Alur.
+I am a third-year PhD student in Computer Science at the University of Pennsylvania, where I am fortunate to be advised by Prof. Rajeev Alur, and sponsored by a fellowship from Toyota.

 I am broadly interested in research topics at the intersection of Machine Learning and Formal Methods.
-My research currently aims to:
+My current research uses ideas from Formal Logic to improve the reliability and robustness of AI systems.
+Some problems that I am working on include:

 Prior to joining Penn, I was a Research Fellow with the PROSE group at Microsoft .
 I also spent a year as a Software Engineer at Google.
 Before that, I graduated with a B.E in Computer Science from BITS Pilani Goa, India.